DesantBucie/korny/README.md

 ## Requirements

-* git
+* git (avoid apple crappy one, use brew's or nixes)
-* ksh (not ksh clones like OpenBSD's pdksh, you can compile [this](https://github.com/ksh93/ksh), and it'll work, read more in OPENBSD.md).
+* ksh (not ksh clones like OpenBSD's pdksh, compile [this](https://github.com/ksh93/ksh)).

 ## Installation

+Original Kornshell is buggy, [Compile this fork](https://github.com/ksh93/ksh or use precompiled versions in [releases](https://github.com/DesantBucie/korny/releases)

-Change shell to ksh if installed:
+Change shell to kornshell:

 `which ksh` - output will be path to ksh

-make sure that ksh is in /etc/shells (it can be named ksh93), if there isn't, enter a path;
+make sure that ksh is in `/etc/shells` (it can be named ksh93), if there isn't, enter a path;

 `chsh -s <PATH TO KSH>`